MicrosoftDocs/power-automate-docs/articles/create-adaptive-cards.md

 - Errors following Adaptive Card submission are often due to:

-    - Using an action which does not include ‘wait for response’ in the name
+    - Using an action, which does not include ‘wait for response’ in the name

         ![Try again](media/adaptive-cards/try-again.png)

     - Attempting to submit the card more than once.
-Each Adaptive Card can only be submit once, after which all further submissions will be ignored.
+Each Adaptive Card can be submitted only once, after which all further submissions will be ignored.

 [!INCLUDE[footer-include](includes/footer-banner.md)]